citizenfx/natives/ENTITY/IsEntityAtCoord.md

 * **transportMode**: Checks the transport mode the ped is using, only does something if entity is a ped.
 Transport modes are: 0 (any), 1 (on foot), 2 (in vehicle)

 ## Return value
-true if the entity is within the given square area
+A boolean value which represents if the entity is within the given square area.

 ## Examples
 ```lua